joakim/bismark/extras.md

 Comments are enclosed in square brackets that start with and optionally end with `-`.

-	[- A comment for future reference -]
+	[- An inline comment for future reference -]

 	[-
 	This is a _block_ comment.